 Havana has been historically one of the most vibrant and modern cities of the Western Hemisphere, as indexed by the first railway of the Spanish empire in 1837 (Spain would see its first train only in 1848).
 The city boasts one of Latin America’s most pristine historical centers (UNESCO World Heritage Site since 1982) combining architecture from the 16th to 19th centuries, with refurbished palaces leaning on collapsed complexes.
-The city is Cuba’s economic, touristic and political heart and a place in which you will learn as much on the streets as in the classroom and through your internship.
+The city is Cuba’s economic, touristic, and political heart and a place in which you will learn as much on the streets as in the classroom and through your involvement with Cuban organizations.

 Given the many assumptions from outside, shifting landscape from within, and the need for cultural mediation in-between, the project is articulated around three cores.
-First, you will take classes with leading Cuban intellectuals, providing you with an alternative view point on concepts we question from the perspective of neoliberalism; and you will share the classes with Cuban students, a unique opportunity that will enrich each lecture.
+First, you will take classes with leading Cuban intellectuals, providing you with an alternative view point on concepts we question from/against a neoliberal perspective in the US.
 Second, you will achieve hands-on experience through visits, workshops, and direct engagement with projects run by Cuban NGOS and CBOs.
 Third, you will have to conceive, execute and evaluate a research project leading to a publishable paper—this can be a personal or group research project.

 Objectives and Outcomes

 Life in Cuba is intense: the country is undergoing a profound transformation and the reality on the ground is changing fast.
 You have a unique window to observe this change in the making.
 Students will be hosted in private homes (2 per room, breakfast included, with AC).